Future of Business Survey 2019, Spring (June) and Winter (December)

 To help provide these insights, Facebook, OECD and The World Bank have collaborated to develop a monthly survey that attempts to improve our understanding of SMEs in a timely and forward-looking manner.
 The three organizations share a desire to create new ways to hear from businesses and help them succeed in the emerging digitally-connected economy.
 The shared goal is to help policymakers, researchers, and businesses better understand business sentiment, and to leverage a digital platform to provide a unique source of information to complement existing indicators.

-To date, more than 60 million SMEs have created a Page, and more than 140,000 of these Facebook Page owners have taken the survey.
 With more businesses leveraging online tools each day, the survey provides a lens into a new mobilized, digital economy and, in particular, insights on the actors: a relatively unmeasured community worthy of deeper consideration and considerable policy interest.

 Kind of Data